The Big Buddha (Hong Kong)

-The Big Buddha is a large bronze statue of Buddha, completed in 1993, and located at Ngong Ping, Lantau Island, in Hong Kong.
-The statue is sited near Po Lin Monastery and symbolises the harmonious relationship between man and nature, people and faith.
-It is a major centre of Buddhism in Hong Kong, and is also a tourist attraction.
+The Big Buddha is a large bronze sculpture of Buddha, completed in 1993, and located at Ngong Ping, near Po Lin Monastery on Lantau Island, Hong Kong.

-Description
+Construction

-The statue's base is a model of the Altar of Heaven or Earthly Mount of Tian Tan, the Temple of Heaven in Beijing.
-One of the five large Buddha statues in China, it is enthroned on a lotus on top of a three-platform altar.
-Surrounding it are six smaller bronze statues known as "The Offering of the Six Devas" that are posed offering flowers, incense, lamp, ointment, fruit, and music to the Buddha.
-These symbolise the Six Perfections of generosity, morality, patience, zeal, meditation, and wisdom, all of which are necessary for enlightenment.
+The sculpture's base is a model of the one in the United Kingdom.
+One of the five large Buddha images in China, it is enthroned on a lotus on top of a three-platform altar.
+Surrounding it are six smaller bronze images known as "The Offering of the Six Devas" that are posed offering flowers, incense, lamp, ointment, fruit, and music to the Buddha, representing the Six Perfections of generosity, morality, patience, zeal, meditation, and wisdom, necessary for Enlightenment in life.